v1993/sedutil/README.md

 Building under Arch Linux's minimalist environment requires the packages
  - base-devel
  - libnvme
-in addition to whatever you need to get going as a Linux installation, e.g. networking.
+in addition to whatever you need to get going as a Linux installation, e.g. networking like iwctl.

 Linux and Windows executables are available at https://github.com/Drive-Trust-Alliance/sedutil/wiki/Executable-Distributions